 The physical differences between F1 vs F1B vs F2 goldendoodles can be subtle.
 However, given that their parents and other dog breed qualities affect the way in which these puppies look and behave, you can imagine there are some subtle distinctions.

 For example, F1 goldendoodles have the loosest coat compared to F1B and F2 goldendoodles, given the amount of golden retriever DNA the hybrids have.
-F2 goldendoodles are the most unpredictable in appearance given their strictly goldendoodle DNA, and F1B goldendoodles look the most like poodles, since their ancestry and breeding is primarily poodle.
+F2 goldendoodles are the most unpredictable in appearance given their strictly goldendoodle DNA, and F1B goldendoodles look the most like poodles, since their ancestry and breeding are primarily poodle.

 F1 vs F1B vs F2 Goldendoodle: Original Reason for Breeding